13 Places Serving the Best BBQ in Austin

 6. Stiles Switch BBQ & Brew

 Stiles Switch BBQ & Brew hosts a nostalgic atmosphere that lets you enjoy some of the best BBQ in Austin while also reminiscing about old Austin neighborhood eateries, combining exceptional Texas BBQ and cold Texas craft brews.
-The walls of this charmingly funky joint are adorned with old school photography.
-Signs and exposed rafters hang over communal tables, which set a scene that is equal parts honky-tonk, barbecue and dive bar.
+The walls of this charmingly funky joint are adorned with old-school photos and signs, while exposed rafters hang overhead.
+The communal tables here help set the scene for a welcoming honky-tonk promising not to disappoint.

 In addition to standard Austin BBQ offerings, such as their beef ribs that deliver a blackened, peppery crust contrasting a juicy pink-red interior, Stiles Switch has three types of sausage, all perfectly cooked and showcasing that satisfying casing snap.